FarrukhKamal48/.dots/README.md

 # .dots
-Almost, all of my dotfiles
+Almost, all of my dotfiles (for backup)

 Dont copy these.